laithhadi/Portfolio/README.md

 # Portfolio
-This is a web portfolio that will feature all my projects and details about my education, work experience and skills
+This is a single page application web portfolio that will feature all my projects and details about my education, work experience and skills

 Technologies used: